Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Experiments

 Figure~\ref{fig:aggregated_pareto} presents the aggregated Pareto curves (mean $\pm$ std across three domains) for all eight exploration strategies.
 The shaded regions reflect cross-domain variance, indicating that strategy effectiveness is relatively consistent across different knowledge domains.

-\paragraph{Dominance of Structure.} The \textsc{Recursive Taxonomy} (L5W5) strategy eventually dominates the Pareto frontier, achieving a yield ratio of approximately 6.0 at convergence, i.e., about $6\times$ the knowledge extracted by the baseline P4-L2W2.
+\paragraph{Dominance of Structure.} The \textsc{Recursive Taxonomy} (L5W5) strategy eventually dominates the Pareto frontier, achieving a yield ratio of approximately 6.0 at convergence, which is 6$\times$ the knowledge extracted by the baseline P4-L2W2.
 While \textsc{Multi-Perspective} ($N=20$) is more cost-effective in the low-budget regime ($<10^5$ tokens), the L5W5 configuration achieves the highest absolute knowledge yield, making it the optimal strategy for comprehensive boundary probing.

 \paragraph{Failure of Simple Probing.} Consistent with our hypothesis, naive \textsc{Sequential} and \textsc{Reflection} strategies plateau prematurely at yield ratios below 0.3, despite extended exploration (15 turns).
 This dramatic gap (20$\times$ lower than L5W5) demonstrates that even the most capable model requires explicit structural guidance to access its long-tail parametric memory.
 Unstructured probing quickly exhausts the model's ``comfort zone'' and fails to discover deeper knowledge.